Franck-Demongin/Bricabrac/Nodes/README.md

 Use it to get a dynamic color ramp.
 Choose colors and their stop position.
 Switch between 4 interpolations types: Linear, Smooth, Smoother and Constant.

+_This nodes group was inspired by the video of Jose Martinez: https://youtu.be/3Eqm4I0Myg4_